Shondaland: Productions

-The first series produced by Shondaland is Grey's Anatomy, which premiered on March 27, 2005, and currently is broadcasting its eighteenth season.
+The first series produced by Shondaland is Grey's Anatomy, which premiered on March 27, 2005, and was recently renewed for its 22nd season.
 In 2007, Private Practice premiered, and lasted for six seasons, until its final broadcast, on January 22, 2013.
 The third installment, Off the Map, was created by Jenna Bans and lasted for only one season, in 2011.
-Scandal and How to Get Away with Murder, premiered in 2012 and 2014, respectively, with Scandal airing its final episode on April 19, 2018 and How to Get Away with Murder airing its final episode on May 14, 2020.
+Scandal and How to Get Away with Murder, premiered in 2012 and 2014, respectively, with Scandal airing its final episode on April 19, 2018, and How to Get Away with Murder airing its final episode on May 14, 2020.
 The comedy-driven crime drama The Catch aired for two seasons and received generally positive reviews from critics.
 The period drama Still Star-Crossed premiered on May 29, 2017, and was cancelled after one season.
 The legal drama For the People, created by Paul William Davies and set to premiere in the 2017–18 television season, is the eighth television series produced by Shondaland.
 In May 2019, it was cancelled after two seasons.

-It was announced on January 3, 2018 that Scandal and How to Get Away With Murder would crossover with one another in Shondaland's first crossover event (excluding spin-offs).
+It was announced on January 3, 2018, that Scandal and How to Get Away With Murder would crossover with one another in Shondaland's first crossover event (excluding spin-offs).
+In March 22, 2018, a second Grey's Anatomy spin-off, Station 19, premiered.
+This firefighter procedural drama lasted for seven seasons, broadcasting its final episode on May 30, 2024.